devflowinc/ruby-sdk/docs/FileApi.md

 > <FileDTO> get_file_handler(tr_dataset, file_id)

-get_file
+Get File

-get_file  Download a file from S3 attached to the server based on its id.
+Get File  Download a file from S3 attached to the server based on its id.
 We plan to add support for getting signed S3 URLs to download from S3 directly in a release soon.

 ### Examples